Arkshine/UltimatePlugin/README.md

 ==============
 by tonykaram1993

+NOTE: this plugin is still in beta and testing is in process.
+However because it is a very big plugin, and plus the fact that I do not have access to an online server, some things cannot be tested.
+I would appreciate if you tested it and report any problem or things that needs fixing.

 We all know the famous amx_super plugin.
 Most servers use it as a wonderful administrative tool to let admins take control over their servers and manage it in a better and more efficient way.
 At first I started by editing that